ncbi/vadr/documentation/install.md

 ```
 ./vadr-install.sh macosx
 ```
-The `linux` or `macosx` argument controls (only) the type of blast executable files that will be installed.
+The `linux` or `macosx` argument controls (only) the type of infernal and blast executable files that will be installed.

 The `vadr-install.sh` command will create several directories in the current directory.
-It will download and install the software packages VADR, and [Infernal](http://eddylab.org/infernal/), the required perl module libraries [sequip](https://github.com/nawrockie/sequip), [Bio-Easel](https://github.com/nawrockie/Bio-Easel), as well as the binary executables of the NCBI BLAST package (for either Linux or Mac/OSX).
+It will download and install VADR and the required module libraries [sequip](https://github.com/nawrockie/sequip), [Bio-Easel](https://github.com/nawrockie/Bio-Easel), as well as the binary executables of [Infernal](http://eddylab.org/infernal/) and the NCBI BLAST package (for either Linux or Mac/OSX).

 When `vadr-install.sh` is finished running it will print important instructions to the screen that explain how to modify your environment